Accessibility Skip to main content

 Executive Summary

-Torbay’s Adult Social Care Self-Assessment has been published for the first time.
+Torbay Council has published the second Adult Social Care Self-Assessment, following on from a previous version published in 2024.
+This latest self assessment covers the financial year 2023/24.
 This is a holistic assessment of all Adult Social Care services in Torbay commissioned by Torbay Council (with support from NHS Devon) as part of the Integrated Care Partnership and includes:

 • Services provided by Torbay and South Devon NHS Foundation Trust